DEONSKY/ProjectManagementAppDoc/README.md

 ### Project Roadmap

 Project Roadmap will created by gantt diagram page.
-First sprints will be defined.
-Than subjects will be created and users organization accounts will add inside of the subject. sprints will be created Than inside the sprints, issues starts to creating.
+First, sprints will be defined.
+Than subjects will be created and users organization accounts will add inside of the subject.
+Than inside the sprints, issues starts to creating.
+And default status is backlog.

+- Subjects are abstract parts about business rules.
+Example:
+- Issues are technical parts of projects

+Issue Dependecy Types : child of, blocker of,new version of, new feature of
+Subject Dependecy Types : child of, new version of, next stage of

 ```mermaid
 erDiagram